dataqio1/dataq_docs/designing-and-executing-flows/flows/untitled-1/README.md

 ---
 description: >-
-  Flows, or test cases, are the main procedure through which data is compared in DataQ.
+  Flows, or test cases, are the main procedure through which data is compared in Vexdata.
 A flow can be created by dropping shapes from a palette containing different icons onto a canvas, which are then c
 ---